Factitious disorder imposed on self: Common manifestations

 There are common methods for inducing certain symptoms and mimicking specific diseases.
 As mentioned earlier, it is important to first rule out true disease.
-Oftentimes this requires multiple lab tests as a form of differential diagnosis, especially when the disease is mimicked closely in patients with existing medical knowledge.Physicians usually must have a high suspicion for FDIS to pursue it as a likely diagnosis based on abnormal patient behaviors and medical history.
-Some examples of these are listed in the table below, along with how to differentiate them from real versus mimicked disease using medical laboratory tests or imaging.
+Oftentimes this requires multiple lab tests as a form of differential diagnosis, especially when the disease is mimicked closely in patients with existing medical knowledge.
+Physicians usually must have a high suspicion for FDIS to pursue it as a likely diagnosis based on abnormal patient behaviors and medical history.
+Some examples of these manifestations are listed in the table below, along with how to differentiate real versus mimicked disease using medical laboratory tests or imaging.